Skip to main content

 cp -r agent-skills/testng-skill .claude/skills/

-# Or for Cursor / Copilot
+# For Cursor / Copilot

 cp -r agent-skills/testng-skill .cursor/skills/